 New FAA rules are simplifying the process of obtaining certification for significant changes to products that are already type certified.
 A final rule published this month narrows the scope of the certification requirements to require that only areas affected by changes meet the latest airworthiness standards.
 This revises regulations adopted in 2000 that requires a certification applicant demonstrates that the entire “changed product” comply with “applicable” airworthiness standards. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "New Rules Eases Certification Process For Changed Products".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "New Rules Eases Certification Process For Changed Products".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.